-To reinstall a new spare drive belt onto the spare belt holder, it will be necessary to disassemble the CV-joint from the left-side gearbox coupler.
+To reinstall a new set of spare V-belts onto the spare belt carrier, it will be necessary to disassemble the CV-joint from the left-side gearbox coupler.

-CV-Joint Assembly Removal (Left-Side)
+SPARE DRIVE BELT INSTALLATION CV-joint Assembly Removal (Left-Side)

-After the replacement (spare) belt has been installed onto the clutch and lower pulley, it will be necessary to install a new spare drive belt into the spare belt holder.
+After the replacement (spare) belts have been installed onto the clutch and lower pulley, it will be necessary to install a new set of spare drive belts onto the spare belt holder.

-Perform the procedure shown below to install a new drive belt into the spare belt holder:
+Perform the procedure shown below to install new drive belts back onto the spare belt holder:

-Starting at the left-side gearbox, use a 1/4-inch hex wrench to remove the three bolts and washers that secure the CV-joint to the left-side gearbox (Figure 24).
+- 1. If necessary, place the trowel on suitable supports (jack-stands) and observe all safety precautions. - 2.
+Starting at the left-side gearbox, use a 1/4" allen wrench and remove the 3 bolts and lock washers that secure the CV-joint (Figure 24) to the left-side gearbox.
 Retain mounting hardware for later use.